The-going/evlproject/content/_index.md

   work.
-Likewise, there is no requirement for keeping the GPOS operations fine-grained and highly preemptible at any time, which would otherwise induce noticeable overhead on low-end hardware, due to the requirement for pervasive task priority inheritance and IRQ threading.
+Likewise, there is no requirement for keeping the GPOS operations fine-grained and highly preemptible at any time, which would otherwise induce noticeable overhead on low-end hardware, due to the need for pervasive task priority inheritance and IRQ threading.

 - the functional isolation of the real-time infrastructure from the